scilus/scilpy/docs/fibertube/DEMO.md

 # Demo Workshop
 In this demo, you will be introduced to the main scripts of this project as you apply them on simple data.
 <br><br>
 Our main objective is better understand and quantify the fundamental limitations of tractography algorithms, and how they might evolve as we approach microscopy resolution where individual axons can be seen, tracked or segmented.
-To do so, we will be evaluating tractography's ability to reconstruct individual white matter fiber strands at various simulated extreme resolutions.
+To do so, we will be evaluating tractography's ability to reconstruct individual white matter fiber strands at simulated extreme resolutions (mimicking "infinite" resolution).
 ## Terminology
 Here is a list of terms and definitions used in this project.